atom-morgan/atom-morgan.github.io/_posts/2018-05-23-the-case-against-mandating-maternity-and-paternity-leave.md

 ---
 layout: post
-title: 'The Case against Mandating Maternity and Paternity Leave'
+title: 'The Case Against Mandating Maternity and Paternity Leave'
 date: 2018-05-23
 tag: career
 excerpt: "In many ways the tech industry serves as the one to push the boundaries of the workplace.
 From in-office amenities, gym memberships, catered lunches, and a variety of other benefits the tech industry leads and others follow.
 The one benefit that seems to have the most traction at the moment is mandated maternity and paternity leave."